 There seems to be a consistent pattern that bus based option costs under LGWM have risen much more than light rail costs which is puzzling.
-Some of the reason for this is explained below but, because LGWM refuse to provide any other detailed information on either option, the full reasoning can only be guessed at but a ten-fold increase in the capital costs in just 9 years is very suspect and deserves an explanation.
+Some of this can be explained (see below) but, because LGWM refuse to provide any other detailed information on either option, the full reasoning can only be guessed.
+But the more than ten-fold increase in bus related capital costs in just 9 years is very suspect and deserves an explanation.

 Option Contingency Costs don’t make sense

 Being a PDF document, how the Option Capital Costs were calculated is still not known.
 But by just observing the totals we can see how logical and consistent the LGWM MRT Option costs really are.